 The beauty of the thing is important.
 As you can see from the photo above (taken from our local grocery store parking lot), we live in a truly beautiful area.
 It's very important that we keep it that way, and keeping an environment beautiful involves attention to stewardship of the place, and not just this place.

 Our efforts to be good stewards include using paper shop bags that are made from 100% post-consumer waste.
 We also don't carry paper patterns or print them (except in our kits) - we use Ravelry to deliver pdf versions to you.
-We also include quality yarns in our inventory that are made from recycled materials.
-We currently have Remix from Berroco that is 100% recycled fiber, and the Recycled Yarn Collective from Echoview Fiber Mill that includes 10% recycled fibers.
-In the fall Cascade is coming out with a 100% recycled merino wool - we will definitely be bringing that in!
+We include quality yarns in our inventory that are made from recycled materials and stringently certified organics.
+We currently have Remix from Berroco that is 100% recycled fiber, and the yarns from BC Garn (a Danish company) are GOTS certifited, meaning that every aspect of the production - from humane animal treatment to humane employee treatment - must be up to standard.

 Our commitment to community means that we respect and support all individuals, regardless of race, gender, creed or any other label you might come up with.
 We offer the same level of gracious service to everyone who enters our shop.
 Within the larger crafting community, we believe that small, thoughtful producers of yarn are at the very heart of the craft industry.
 Contributing to the livelihood of independent dyers is a good thing that not only helps them out, it makes for a more robust industry.